mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 |**SharePoint 2013 Workflow - Project Server** <br/> |Windows Workflow Foundation 4  <br/> |Requires SharePoint Workflow Manager or Microsoft Workflow Manager, and Project server.  <br/> |
 > [!NOTE]
 > SharePoint Workflow Manager must be downloaded and installed separately from SharePoint Server.
 It doesn't install automatically when you install SharePoint Server.
+> Project server also isn't installed auotmatically when you install SharePoint Server.
+You must install and download Project Server separately.
+For information on how to install Project server, see [Getting started developing Project Server workflows](/office/client-developer/project/getting-started-developing-project-server-workflows).

 ## New installation of SharePoint Workflow Manager